Ram Rath Yatra: Advani's arrest

 The yatra caused growing unrest in its wake, resulting in the government being forced to take action against it.
 Throughout the yatra, the organisers chose multiple times to defy administrative measures to minimise the impact of it.
 Sumanta Banerjee stated that the people arrested along the course of the rath yatra had all committed to violating the law.
 Advani paused the yatra in Delhi for several days, daring the central government to arrest him, which it did not.
 However, on 23 October the Indian Prime Minister V. P. Singh authorised Lalu Prasad Yadav, the Chief Minister of Bihar, to arrest Advani as the procession crossed the border with the state of Uttar Pradesh.
 Advani was placed in preventive custody.
 Following his imprisonment, Advani was held in the Masanjore Guest House, a luxury government accommodation.
 After his release, he stated that through the success of the rally, the power of the people had defeated the power of the state.
 VHP leader Ashok Singhal was also arrested, but escaped from police custody within a day.
 Other activists arrested were often improperly detained, or allowed to escape.

 Despite Advani's arrest, the kar sevaks or activists accompanying the yatra continued on towards Ayodhya.
 Mulayam Singh Yadav, the Chief minister of Uttar Pradesh, ordered the arrest of all activists bound for Ayodhya, and 150,000 individuals were jailed.
 However, a large number of activists succeeded in reaching Ayodhya.
 Guha estimates this number at 75,000, while Christophe Jaffrelot states that it was 40,000.
 The town also held 20,000 security personnel, brought there by the state government.
 On 30 October a large number of activists pushed past the cordon of security officers, and moved towards the Babri Masjid.
 Although they were intercepted by more security forces, they succeeded in avoiding these, and reached the mosque.
 There, one volunteer placed a saffron flag on top of the mosque, while other activists attempted to tear the building down using tools such as axes and hammers.
 The security personnel responded by initially using tear gas to expel the kar sevaks, and later using live ammunition.
-The kar sevaks were pushed away from the mosque, but a pitched battle with security followed, which lasted three days, and led to the death of 20 VHP volunteers.
+The kar sevaks were pushed away from the mosque, but a pitched battle with security followed, which lasted three days.
+15 kar sevaks were fatally shot by the police, although the VHP claimed that 59 had died, while some Hindi newspapers in Uttar Pradesh sensationally reported that as many as 100 had died.
+The VHP cremated those killed and carried their ashes across the country.
+Hindus were urged to avenge their deaths, and the deceased were celebrated as martyrs.
+Religious riots followed across the country, particularly in Uttar Pradesh, where mobs of Hindus attacked neighbourhoods dominated by Muslims, as well as individuals visibly identifiable as Muslim.